Jkhwan/builder/README.md

 ### Debug output

-Launch the app with `DEBUG=idx:build` to show debug output.
+Launch the app with `DEBUG=retsly:build` to show debug output.

 ## API